wmo-im/wis2box/docs/source/user/data-ingest.rst

 When using the csv2bufr plugin, the columns are mapped to BUFR encoded values using a template as defined in the repository `csv2bufr-templates`_.

-An example of a CSV file that can be ingested using the 'AWS' mappings template can be downloaded here :download:`AWS-example <../_static/aws-example.csv>`
+An example of a CSV file that can be ingested using the 'AWS' mappings template can be downloaded here :download:`AWS-example <../_static/aws-minimal.csv>`

-The CSV-columns description of the AWS-template can be downloaded here :download:`AWS-reference <../_static/aws-minimal.csv>`
+The CSV columns description of the AWS template can be downloaded here :download:`AWS-reference <../_static/aws-minimal.csv>`

 MinIO user interface